ISRO: Its Origin, Roles, Important Missions, Launch Vehicles, & More

 • Vikram Sarabhai Space Centre: Located in Thiruvananthapuram, the centre is the base for developing of the SLV-3, ASLV, and PSLV series.
 It is also developing the GSLV series.

-• Liquid Propulsion Systems Centre: Located in Thiruvananthapuram, it is responsible for handling design, development, testing and implementation of liquid propulsion control packages, liquid stages and liquid engines for launch vehicles and satellites.
+• Liquid Propulsion Systems Centre: Located in Thiruvananthapuram, it is responsible for handling the design, development, testing, and implementation of liquid propulsion control packages, liquid stages, and liquid engines for launch vehicles and satellites.

 • National Atmospheric Research Laboratory: It is located in Tirupati and carries out fundamental and applied research in atmospheric and space sciences.

-• Space Applications Centre: It is located in Ahmedabad and works towards practical use of space technology in the fields of geodesy, satellite based telecommunications, surveying, remote sensing, meteorology, environment monitoring etc.
+• Space Applications Centre: It is located in Ahmedabad and works towards the practical use of space technology in the fields of geodesy, satellite-based telecommunications, surveying, remote sensing, meteorology, environment monitoring, etc.

-• North-Eastern Space Applications Centre: Located in Shillong, the centre supports North East India by undertaking specific application projects using remote sensing, GIS, satellite communication and conducting space science research.
+• North-Eastern Space Applications Centre: Located in Shillong, the center supports North East India by undertaking specific application projects using remote sensing, GIS, satellite communication, and conducting space science research.

 • Physical Research Laboratory: Situated in Ahmedabad, the lab carries out research in planetary physics, infrared astronomy, geo-cosmo physics, plasma physics, astrophysics, archaeology, and hydrology.